 The year between our two interviews had involved various personal struggles for all esport-playing participants, from social and physical health issues to other adverse events.
 They described in detail how gaming reinforced them during those times.
 This did not manifest merely as a “support activity” but gaming, as an integrated part of self, was a component of their in-built resilience.

 Oona went through many big life changes after the first interview.
-She lost her job due to unforeseeable world events; they had a split-up with her partner; her close ones were going through difficult times—and now she was planning a move to a new city far away to accommodate to a new career.
+She lost her job due to unforeseeable world events, had a split-up with her partner, her close ones were going through difficult times—and now she was planning a move to a new city far away to accommodate to a new career.
 In this insecure situation, gaming remained a stable component of life and, according to her, “helps to control reactions, channel out frustrations, keep calm and keep trying.”
 What she played, however, had changed from competitive multiplayer to a challenge-heavy single-player game, Elden Ring.

 Currently in my life, I appreciate private time … it’s a peaceful daily component to play alone and yell at Elden Ring [yelling in ironic tone].
 It gives me tranquility, blissfulness, as if “there’s nothing to worry about, I’m still here and everything’s fine” [and] I feel success by having my body, reactions, and hand-eye-coordination all operating together, highly developed.
-And tThen, small problems don’t bother me anymore.
+Then, small problems don’t bother me anymore.

 Elden Ring is one of the most difficult single-player games in the videogame market.
 In a situation where Oona’s entire life had been deconstructed in a short period of time, being able to stand up against Elden Ring calmed her down and helped her maintain self-confidence.
 On top of her other life duties, she was also actively trying to help her close ones who needed support and participate in volunteer work.
 And at the same time, with the little time that was left for herself, it was important for her to beat one of the most difficult videogames available.